swiftlang/swift-evolution/proposals/0170-nsnumber_bridge.md

 }
 ```

-But there are some subtile failures that occur as well -
+But there are some subtle failures that occur as well -

 #### Example 4
 ```swift